 Wayne D. Steedman is a partner in the law firm of Callegary & Steedman, P.A.
 His practice is devoted primarily to the representation of children with disabilities.
 He has represented his clients in administrative due process hearings and state and federal courts.
 Mr. Steedman obtained his J.D. degree from the University of Maryland Law School.
 In addition to his law degree, Mr. Steedman has a Masters degree in social work from the University of Maryland School of Social Work.
 Prior to practicing law, Mr. Steedman was in charge of the clinical treatment program at the Forbush School at Shepherd Pratt Hospital where he was employed for more than 20 years.
 Additionally he served for approximately ten years as a Due Process Hearing officer in special education cases.
 In Gerstmyer v.
 Howard County Public Schools, Mr. Steedman was able to convince the U.S. District Court Judge that a Montessori School was able to provide a free appropriate public education for a child with a learning disability.
 The Judge thus found that a school which is not a traditional special education school can be an appropriate placement for children with disabilities.

 Paulette C. Matteson has been a paralegal at Callegary & Steedman, P.A. since 2004.
-She is the mother of three wonderful children and brings a special sensitivity to her work because she has family members with disabilities.
-Paulette has a B.S. in Textile Design from Philadelphia College of Textiles Science and is an accomplished seamstress, designer, knitter, and woodworker.
+She is the mother of three wonderful children.
+Paulette has a B.S. in Textile Design from Philadelphia College of Textiles Science and is an accomplished seamstress, designer, knitter, and gardener.

 Betsy K. Gamse joined the law firm of Callegary & Steedman, P.A. in 2005.
 She serves as an office manager and paralegal.
 Previously, Betsy has worked in the field of special education in the summers and school years as a camp counselor for special needs children, teaching adaptive aquatics through the Towson YMCA, short and long-term substitute teaching at The Ridge School and The Chimes School and most recently; acting as a year-long personal aide to a special needs 5th grader at the Fort Garrison School.
 On the business end of things, Betsy and her husband Jon owned and successfully ran Balloon Town and Mt.
 Washington Florist for over 20 years.
 She has three children and also actively participated in their schools by volunteering for classroom activities and projects and chairing or serving as member of the school boards during their pre and then secondary school years.
 In addition to taking various graduate courses in Special Education and Social Work Studies from Towson University, Loyola College, University of MD School of Social Work, Betsy is a graduate of The Park School of Baltimore and earned her B.A. degree in Classics and Religious Studies from Beloit College in Wisconsin and has studied at Stevenson University in Maryland for her B.S. degree in Paralegal Studies.